Kyle Perry: Playing career

-Born in Birmingham, West Midlands, Perry joined the Centre of Excellence at Walsall as an eleven-year-old and developed through the club's youth structure to be one of seven players, including Matty Fryatt, to sign a three-year scholarship for the club in March 2002; the scholarship commencing at the start to the 2002–03 season.
-He later said he did not enjoy his time at the Bescot Stadium as he was picked on by the older youth-team players.
+Born in Birmingham, West Midlands, Perry joined the Centre of Excellence at Walsall as an eleven-year-old and developed through the club's youth team structure to be one of seven players, including Matty Fryatt, to sign a three-year scholarship for the club in March 2002; the scholarship commencing at the start to the 2002–03 season.
+He later said he did not enjoy his time at the Bescot Stadium as the older youth-team players picked on him.
 In the third and final year of his scholarship, Perry joined up with then Northern Premier League First Division side AFC Telford United on a temporary basis, scoring twice on his debut: a 2–0 victory at Gresley Rovers on 14 September 2004 the goals being scored against his cousin Dale Belford.
-He continued with Telford for the remainder of the season, whilst continuing to play for Walsall's reserve team, an issue that concerned Telford's then manager Bernard McNally.
+He continued with Telford for the remainder of the season whilst continuing to play for Walsall's reserve team, an issue that concerned Telford's then manager Bernard McNally.
 Having scored 23 goals for the Bucks as they secured promotion, Perry agreed to join the club permanently in July 2005.

 In October 2005, he joined Sutton Coldfield Town on loan, debuting in the club's Southern League Western Division 2–0 home victory over Taunton Town on 22 October 2005.
-A week later his scored his first goal for the club in their 2–2 draw with Ashford Town.
+A week later he scored his first goal for the club in their 2–2 draw with Ashford Town.
 His final game for the club saw his score the consolation goal in a 2–1 defeat at Thame United on 5 November 2011 before he returned to AFC Telford United.
 He later had a brief spell on loan at Moor Green.
-Despite his tally of 32 goals in 68 games he was released in July 2006.
-This was despite the fact that the 20-year-old's goal tally had actually made him the top scorer in the young club's history, his record standing until 1 December 2008 when Lee Moore bagged his 33rd.
+Despite his tally of 32 goals in 68 games, he was released in July 2006.
+This was although the 20-year-old's goal tally had made him the top scorer in the young club's history, his record standing until 1 December 2008 when Lee Moore bagged his 33rd.